munrhalls/snake/README.md

 # snake

 The main objective of the project was exercising my Javascript skills, including its application in the DOM.
-Project created after completing my first book on Javascript ("Headfirst Javascript Programming" by E. Freeman, E. Robson).

 <strong> Game features: </strong>
 - interface - buttons for selecting game options,